BrightSpots/rctab-docs/docs/tdp/user_guide.md

 - **Exhaust if multiple continuing:** If a voter has an overvote but only one candidate at that overvote is still in the race when that overvote is encountered, the ballot counts for that candidate.
 If multiple candidates at the overvote are still in the race, the ballot exhausts.

 **How Many Consecutive Skipped Ranks Are Allowed (required):** How many consecutive rankings a voter can skip and still have later rankings count.
 0 allows no skipped rankings. `1` allows a single consecutive skipped rank, and so on.
+Checking `Unlimited` allows any number of consecutive skipped rankings while still count later valid rankings.

-**Exhaust on Multiple Ranks for the Same Candidate:** When checked, the tabulator will exhaust a ballot that includes more than one ranking for the same candidate in the round that the repeat ranking is reached.
+**Exhaust on Multiple Ranks for the Same Candidate:** When checked, the tabulator will exhaust a ballot that includes more than one ranking for the same candidate.
+It will exhaust when the first repeated ranking is encountered.
 When unchecked, any repeat rankings for the same ballot will be treated as an excluded candidate, and the ballot will count towards the next ranked continuing candidate.

 ### Output Tab